tylerdj96/Fun/README.md

-Project Euler Solutions implemented in Python
+Project Euler Solutions implemented in Python, and other wacky things